bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

 1.0.0: Question mode "Show a comment" and "Star rating" implemented.

-1.0.2: Question mode "Enter a comment (textarea)" implemented.
+1.1.0: Question mode "Enter a comment (textarea)" implemented.
   New settings: checkAllStars.
+  Sending of emails now possible.
+  Dropped support for TYPO3 8.
+Now for TYPO3 9 and 10.